AEjonanonymous/VES-369-Vortex-Protocol/README.md

 **VES-369** is available under a dual-licensing model to balance community innovation with high-performance industrial needs.

 * **Open Source (AGPL-3.0)**: Ideal for public research, open-source infrastructure, and community-driven projects.
 This license requires that any derivative works or network-hosted versions of the protocol remain open-source.
 * **Commercial License**: Required for closed-source applications, proprietary hardware synthesis (**ASIC/FPGA**), or integration into private enterprise platforms.
-This license provides an exemption from the AGPL copyleft requirements and includes options for technical integration support.
+This license provides an exemption from the AGPL copyleft requirements.

 **For commerical licensing inquiries please contact:**